Ashtonn77/Ashtonn77/README.md

 - 🌱 I’m currently learning Machine Learning & Artificial Intelligence
 - 👯 I’m looking to collaborate on anything that is going to help me grow as a developer, and anything that will help others grow as well
 - 🤔 I’m looking for help with Discrete Optimization
-- 💬 Ask me about Java, Algorithms and Data Structures or anything tech related
+- 💬 Ask me about Java, .NET, Python, Algorithms and Data Structures or anything tech related
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ashtonn77/)
 - ⚡ Fun fact: Poetry is an outlet for our emotions...coding is poetry